 - 1. Mandatory Environmental Review The number of units in this residential development is over the threshold triggering for a Mandatory Environmental Assessment Worksheet (EAW).
 This process must be completed prior to approval of the subdivision. - 2.
-Comprehensive Plan Amendment Amend the Future Land Use Map to ensure that the future land use areas on the subject property line up with boundaries of the proposed uses within the development. - 3.
-Rezone Amend the Zoning Map to revise the subject property's zoning district from Rural Transition (RT) to reflect the uses proposed by the development, Medium Density Residential (MDR) and High Density Residential (HDR). - 4.
-Planned Unit Development (PUD) Provide flexibility to allow the developer to deviate from the City Code requirements of the proposed base zoning districts, HDR & MDR. - 5.
+Rezone Amend the Zoning Map to revise the subject property's zoning district from Rural Transition (RT) to reflect the uses proposed by the development, Medium Density Residential (MDR) and High Density Residential (HDR). - 3.
+Planned Unit Development (PUD) Provide flexibility to allow the developer to deviate from the City Code requirements of the proposed base zoning districts, HDR & MDR. - 4.
 Major Subdivision Required for the purposes of necessary Right of Way and Easement dedications.